TN 31 (12-24)

 When determining whether a claimant or beneficiary works at substantial gainful activity (SGA) levels, consider:

-• how much he or she earned for the work activity for the period you are evaluating.
+• how much they earned for the work activity for the period you are evaluating.

 When developing monthly gross earnings, be alert to claimants or beneficiaries who: